PradHolla/Music-Controller-App/README.md

 ```

 ### Compile the Front-End
-You can either run production compile script or run it for development:
+You can either build the project or run it for development:
 ```
 npm run build